thepenskefile/crypto-kudos/README.md

 Crypto Kudos is a decentralised application that allows users to send and receive digital kudos (compliments or acknowledgments) on the blockchain.
 Built with modern web3 technologies, it provides a seamless way to recognize and appreciate people for their actions, achievements, or simply being awesome in a verifiable and permanent manner.

+## Production Deployment

+The application is currently deployed to the Sepolia testnet and can be accessed at [https://crypto-kudos.vercel.app/](https://crypto-kudos.vercel.app/).
+To interact with the application, you'll need to:

+1. Connect your wallet to the Sepolia testnet
+2. Ensure you have some Sepolia ETH for gas fees
+3. Start sending and receiving kudos!

 ## Project Structure

 This monorepo contains the following packages: